d3f4l7d/d3f4l7d/README.md

 > Replace my username "d3f4l7d" to your username if you execute .sh files.

 > [!WARNING]
-> Some .sh needs manual configuration (See echo lines)
+> Some .sh needs manual configuration (See echo lines of each .sh)

 <!--
 Bio will be uploaded here...